jaredmurphy/github-battle/README.md

 # Open Source Champion

-### I built an app that compares multiple users on Github, generates a score and returns a winner.
+### I'm an app that compares multiple users on Github, generates a score and returns a winner.

 ###Made with: Node.js, React.js, Express, Materialize.css, Bootstrap, and the Github API.